davidmalcolm/texi2rst/output/_build/html/_sources/options-that-control-optimization.txt

   ``(x + 2**52) - 2**52``.
 May also reorder floating-point comparisons
   and thus may not be used when ordered comparisons are required.
   This option requires that both :option:`-fno-signed-zeros` and :option:`-fno-trapping-math` be in effect.
-Moreover, it doesnt make much sense with :option:`-frounding-math`.
+Moreover, it doesn't make much sense with :option:`-frounding-math`.
 For Fortran the option is automatically enabled when both :option:`-fno-signed-zeros` and :option:`-fno-trapping-math` are in effect.